CenturyLinkCloud/PublicKB/Release Notes/2020/06-23-cloud-platform-release-notes.md

 ### End of Availability for Legacy Services/Features

 As we grow the Lumen platforms to provide new and robust technology offers, we are retiring some of the legacy features or offers.
 Below is the list of the features that will be removed from the platforms by December 31, 2020.
-If these changes directly impact customer environments, a direct email communication was or will be sent to the impacted customers outlying the change and any customer action required.
+If these changes directly impact customer environments, a direct email communication was or will be sent to the impacted customers outlining the change and any customer action required.

 **Cloud Application Manager**